Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

   PSUBSCRIBE pattern [pattern ...]

-- patterns are file globs. supporting:
+- patterns are file glob. supporting:

   * ``?`` one char